Majiikall/CMPM163Labs/README.md

 Link: https://drive.google.com/file/d/1Knk7g9kL2n_cv1S2vSnQAnai7F_2c3kO/view?usp=sharing

 For this part of the lab I used two planes to create snow covered mountains for the mountain range.
 Next I created the wave below the mountains to make it look like it could be an alpine lake.
 Finally, I wrote a short script to move some of the spheres created in the first tutorial to make them function as clouds for the project.

+For the partner check in I was unable to contact them.